Psychology

 Research in the School of Psychology

 was judged to be of a world leading or internationally excellent standard.
 This places us within the top 20 psychology, neuroscience and psychiatry schools across the country.
-We have a thriving PhD community with around 70 doctoral and DClin students.
+We have a thriving PhD community with around 70 postgraduate research and DClin students.

 ESRC-funded studentships can be taken up in any of the specialist areas of research supported by the school.
 The school has a wide range of psychology research interests including cognition, learning, vision, music, developmental, emotion, health, clinical, social and neuroscience.
 Students have access to extensive, modern, and well-equipped laboratory facilities supported by a dedicated team of technical staff.